This article is by Glenn Stok, a systems analyst with a Master’s Degree in Computer Science and hundreds of published educational essays.

-The purpose for this article is to help improve your experience with your computer, tablet, or smartphone.
-I will avoid going into specific details so as not to overwhelm you.
-I’ll just provide the necessary background with features you might be overlooking and help you learn proper Internet behavior to protect your privacy.
+The purpose of this article is to help improve your experience with your computer, tablet, or smartphone.
+I’ll discuss what you might be overlooking to protect your privacy on the Internet.

 - Online safety

 - Battery Life

 - How smartphone usage differs from a laptop

 The primary thing to understand about online safety is the way hackers try to get your personal information to steal your identity.
 You can avoid that by following a strict rule to protect your personal data.